Vixxel/basic-countdown/README.md

-# basic-countdown
+# basic-clock
-Basic countdown anybody can use.
+Basic clock anybody can use.